-Enough chit-chat.
-The addition of Chef Chris Parks has certainly raised the bar at Lupo Italian Kitchen.
-Our last 4-5 meals there have been superb.
 First off, try the Fried Calamari.
 It's sprinkled with sea salt and served with a warm red sauce.
 Even at this update, Lupo's calamari is still at the top of the list for best calamari – though it could be edged out over so slightly by the same dish at Bluecoast.
 When I'm with more than four people, I secretly order two “for the table” (translation: one for them, one for me).
-I also like the White Bean and Roasted Garlic Dip (kind of a hummus without the chick peas and tahini) and the Proscuitto-wrapped Fig with gorgonzola, walnuts and a balsamic syrup (hope that it's in season and on the menu!).
+I also like the White Bean and Roasted Garlic Dip (kind of a hummus without the chick peas and tahini) and the Prosciutto-wrapped fig with gorgonzola, walnuts and a balsamic syrup (hope that it's in season and on the menu!).
 Chris does interesting things with balsamic vinegar and in fact uses olive oil from SoDel Concepts' olive groves in Italy.

 On one of our many visits, we enjoyed the cleverly constructed Baby Kale Salad with pistachio, radish, radicchio, apple and pecorino cheese topped with a delicious raisin vinaigrette (one of the Foodie's Pick Hits for best salad dressing around).
 It sports a range of textures that makes every bite a little party in your mouth.
-Chris Parks has modified it a bit and keep in mind that it is seasonal!
 Don't forget the various beet salads, either.
 The same textural carnival applies.
 And speaking of carnivals, enjoy one in your mouth by ordering the arancini appetizer.
 Imagine cheesy risotto, very lightly fried to a crispy panko crust.
 There are no words.

 One of my perpetual go-to dishes is the Parms.
 Lupo has both Veal Parmesan and Chicken Parmesan.
 Lupo's off-season half-price chicken parm special on Tuesdays is legendary, and it doesn't matter how cold it is outside: There's always a wait.
 One of the interesting things about Lupo is that they keep their half-price pasta deal going year-round (it's on Wednesdays).
 Again, it usually a madhouse in there, but always fun.
 I have thoroughly enjoyed the chicken parm.
-It still retains a polite crunch despite the generous coating of creamy mozzarella.
+With the new chef in the kitchen, it still retains a polite crunch despite the generous coating of creamy mozzarella.
+However I have found it to be overly salty every time.
 Dining companions have also enjoyed the Grilled Artichoke and the Homemade Mozzarella.

 Whatever you do, don't skip the Veal Meatballs.
-I get them every time.
 Rich and tender, they're slathered with a light red sauce that's a staple at Lupo Italian Kitchen.
 Roasted garlic, herbs and olive oil round it all out.
 While you're at it, the grilled sausage and peppers “starter” (if it's on the menu!) is also bright and flavorful.
 The Italian sausage is the real thing, with a peppery taste and a firm, non-greasy texture.